 Friends,

-Now, we were seeking to travel to the place where we can have a healing effect on our minds and bodies.
+Now, we were seeking to travel to a place where we can have a healing effect on our minds and bodies.

 In such a situation, we had decided to travel to Sikkim for a week – long program.
 In fact, we had a thought to seek regenerative travel to bridge the gap between self-care and exploration.